 Given the SEC suggested use of the PCAF standards and the lack of other detailed financial organization standards, the most prudent course for most financial firms is to adhere, at least generally, to the PCAF standards.

 The standards are not particularly specific and in many instances are aspirational, so adopting this standard as a reporting methodology is relatively straight-forward.
 However, PCAF standards also states that “financial institutions shall use the highest quality data available for each asset class and improve the quality of the data over time.”

 The challenge using the PCAF standards is to achieve the greatest level of accuracy without imposing an “undue burden.”
 The PCAF standards are international so they attempt to rank lowest quality to highest quality data inputs with rather generic descriptions.
-This graphic from the 2019 PCAF documentation reflects this presentation.
+This graphic from the 2019 PCAF North America Report suggests various quality levels.

 US financial institutions will be evaluated on their emissions reporting based on available US data sources.
 At the top, the most accurate level would be for each mortgagor or CRE customer to report its emissions to the financial institution.
 This is obviously not realistic for US financial institution customers so the next best and most accurate option is to obtain actual energy use information for commercial customers where available or to estimate energy use information for residential and CRE customers based on statistical averages for geographic areas.
 Applying estimates with information on customer segment characteristics such as income and floor space will increase the accuracy of these estimates.

 For those looking to use publicly available data sources of estimated average energy use information for residential and commercial buildings energy use, there is no public source that provides information below the regional or sometimes state level, which as we document in the

 See the Notes and Whitepapers Section is critical for accurate carbon emissions reporting illustrating the advantage of MAISY ZIP-level energy use-based emissions data compared to state or regional averages.